-One of the first changes to occur in the female body in preparation for the new baby is the release of additional female hormones like estrogen and progesterone.
-These hormones tell the uterus to expand, among other messages to the female body.
-Once the uterus begins the growth process, the mild pregnancy cramping may occur.
-Many women have no idea they are pregnant when these first cramps are felt and can easily be misinterpreted as menstruation cramping.
+One of the first changes to occur in the female body in preparation for a new baby is the release of additional female hormones like estrogen and progesterone.
+In addition to several other jobs, these hormones tell the uterus to expand.
+Once the uterus begins to grow, mild pregnancy cramping may occur, and this could be a first pregnancy symptom.
+Many women have no idea they are pregnant when these first cramps are felt and this can easily be misinterpreted as menstruation cramping.

 Keep in mind that if your cramping is more severe than you expect, especially if the pain is on the right or left side, then you should see your doctor immediately because this could be a sign of a life-threatening condition called an ectopic pregnancy.

 Prior to any uterine growth, the fertilized egg attaches itself to the wall of the uterus.
 This attachment may actually be felt as mild cramping as well.
 Along with this cramping, light spotting can occur, which can also add to the idea that the normal monthly cycle will start.

 Here is a breakdown of when and why cramps may be felt during each trimester: